 The L1 visa is attractive to multinational employers of all sizes and across market sectors.
 It offers non-US companies the ability to deploy key personnel to the USA on a temporary basis for work purposes.

-US immigration rules, petitioning and adjudication however can be rigid, inflexible and protracted –which does not always align well to the employee’s intended timeframes nor does it support business’s commercial needs to have the right people in the right place at the right time.
+US immigration rules, however, are strict and application processing can be protracted, which does not always align well to the organization’s timeframes or support the employer’s commercial needs to have the right people in the right place at the right time.

-First, form I-129 will need to be filed by your employer.
-Processing by USCIS can take up to 6 months.
-If approved and you are outside the US, the next stage is to attend a visa interview at the US consular post in the country where you filed the petition.
+If approved and the applicant is outside the US, the next stage is to attend a visa interview at the US consular post in the country where they filed the petition.

 Adjudicators have substantial discretion in respect of the applications before them and they are no longer required to issue a Request for Further Evidence (RFE), before denying an application in the event an application is lacking in evidence or information.